 U.S. citizens may enter Colombia without a visa and remain in the country for a maximum of 90 days per trip.
-You may be asked to provide proof of onward travel when departing your country.
+You may be asked to provide proof of onward travel.

-The most popular types of temporary visas for expats and investors include the pensioner, rentista, and property-owner visas.
-There is also a visa specifically for persons interested in working in Colombia.
-In all, Colombia’s 20 different types of visas offer something for nearly every situation.
+The most popular types of temporary Colombian visas for expats and investors include the pensioner, rentista, and property-owner visas.
+There is also a visa specifically for people interested in working in Colombia.

-Also popular is the rentista, an option for someone who receives a non-pension income from outside Colombia from a public or private company.
+The rentista visa is an option for someone who receives a non-pension income from outside Colombia from a public or private company.